Greece Moments Greece Moments

 Rustic flair at Kosses Farm

-One worthwhile excursion destination especially for families with children, as there are some animals to marvel at on the farm.
-If you want to get a free seat, you should be early, as the tavern is very popular with locals and is often packed, especially on weekends.
+A worthwhile excursion destination especially for families with children, as there are plenty of animals to admire on the farm.
+If you want to get a seat, you should arrive early, as the taverna is very popular with locals and is often packed, especially on weekends.

 Getting around Andros

-With a north-south extension of 40 km and 17 km in width, Andros is the third largest island in the South Aegean region.
+With a north-south extension of 40 km and a width of 17 km, Andros is the third largest island in the South Aegean region.
 The larger towns of Gavrio, Batsi and Chora are reliably connected by KTEL buses.
 You can find the current bus timetable at: KTEL Andros

 The beaches along the west coast can also be easily reached by public transport.
-For further explorations of the island, however, it is worth renting a car, so you can also reach remote beaches and hiking areas flexibly.
+For further exploration of the island, however, it is worth renting a car, so you can reach remote beaches and hiking areas at your own pace.

 Local car rental companies are available in Gavrio, Batsi and Chora.
 We can recommend the following car rental companies on Andros: